shibapm/Rocket/README.md

 **branch**: `String` (optional): The name of the branch you want to push - **default**: `"master"`

+## Get the current version

+You can use the variable `$VERSION` to refer to the version you are releasing

 ## Next steps

 - [ ] Show the scripts output on the stdout